parohanoid/POB/README.md

 # 5. Check your status
 pob status

+# 6. Read your entries
+pob read --full

+# 7. See your stats
+pob stats

+# 8. Search your entries
+pob search "important topic"

-# 6. Make a big decision
+# 9. Make a big decision
 pob vote "Your important question?"

-# 7. Export when needed
+# 10. Export when needed
 pob export
 ```